HelloWorld-1017/HelloWorld-1017.github.io/_posts/matlab/fundamentals/2023-09-22-`tic`-and-`toc`-Pair-and-`timeit`.md

 tags:
  - MATLAB Software Development Tools
 date: 2023-09-22 13:46:17 +0800
-last_modified_at: 2023-09-22 13:46:17 +0800
+last_modified_at: 2025-07-08 17:15:01 +0800
 ---

 # `tic` and `toc` pair

-I often use the `tic` (*Start stopwatch timer* [1]) and `toc` (*Read elapsed time from stopwatch* [2] ) function to record the running time of a certain piece of code, and thereby make a rough prediction for time complexity.
-But when I try to record the elapsed time of each times in the loops and that of the whole code at the same time, something happens out of my expectation.
+I often use the `tic` (*Start stopwatch timer*[^1]) and `toc` (*Read elapsed time from stopwatch*[^2] ) function to record the running time of a certain piece of code, and thereby make a rough prediction for time complexity.
+But when I try to record the elapsed time of each loop and that of the whole loop at the same time, something happens out of my expectation.
 For instance, run the following code:

 ```matlab
 clc,clear,close all